David Doster

-Doster had very good MiLB career: He won a Double-A title with the Reading Phillies, was a International League All-Star, and ranks 2nd on the Pacific Coast League's 'Consecutive Game Hit Streak List', with 32 games (trailing only Joe DiMaggio).
+Doster had a good MiLB career: He won a Double-A title with the Reading Phillies, was a International League All-Star, and ranks 2nd on the Pacific Coast League's 'Consecutive Game Hit Streak List', with 32 games (trailing only Joe DiMaggio).

 Doster is still currently involved in baseball.
 He is teaching lessons at Strike Zone Training Center in Fort Wayne.
 Doster is also a color commentary broadcaster for the Fort Wayne TinCaps.